Final Recommendation Statement

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-For more information on the draft recommendation on screening for prostate cancer, go to www.screeningforprostatecancer.org.
+For more information on the final recommendation on screening for prostate cancer, go to www.screeningforprostatecancer.org.

-The USPSTF recommends against PSA-based screening for prostate cancer in men age 70 years and older.
+The USPSTF recommends against PSA-based screening for prostate cancer in men 70 years and older.

 The US Preventive Services Task Force (USPSTF) makes recommendations about the effectiveness of specific preventive care services for patients without obvious related signs or symptoms.

 It bases its recommendations on the evidence of both the benefits and harms of the service and an assessment of the balance.
 The USPSTF does not consider the costs of providing a service in this assessment.